 - If ongoing paralysis is required, an infusion is necessary (see “Adjunctive care of ventilated patients” for suggested medications and doses).

-Avoid succinylcholine in at-risk patients (including those with known renal impairment, burns, crush injuries, denervation, neuromuscular disease, or abdominal sepsis) because of the risk of hyperkalemia!
+Avoid succinylcholine in at-risk patients (i.e., those with renal impairment, burns, crush injuries, denervation, neuromuscular disease, prolonged abdominal sepsis) because it can cause life-threatening hyperkalemia!

 Intubation via direct laryngoscopy

 - Positioning: Place patient in sniffing position unless C-spine injury is suspected.

 Technique: The majority of patients should have received induction agents and been preoxygenated.